 Picking up a Will Call ticket?
 You can access the Box Office from all lanes of traffic.
 Gate staff will direct you to where to park.
-If one person in your vehicle has a Will Call ticket, the entire vehicle must stop at the Box Office to get your tickets/vehicle pass.
-Return to your vehicle and proceed to the Main Gate.
+If one person in your vehicle has a Will Call ticket, the entire vehicle must go to the Box Office.
+Proceed to the Box Office, get your tickets/vehicle pass, return to your vehicle, and proceed to the Main Gate.
 Please do not get out of your vehicle until you are parked in the Will Call lot.